-1.2.3 At least 85% of the Software Staff are Current, as per the definition of Current above.
-The 85% may not necessarily apply to the entire organization, but to the totality of those specifically responsible for the design, development and delivery of each Supplied Software release reviewed under an OpenChain Conforming Program.
-That is, all of the Software Staff participating in the conforming program represents 100% current, as per the definition in above section.
+1.2.3 At least 85% of the Software Staff are Current Trained, as per the definition above.
+The 85% may not necessarily refer to the entire organization, but to the totality Software Staff governed by the OpenChain Conforming program.